mediabots/ubuntu_-_lamp-kubuntu_desktop-wordpress-ssl/README.md

 If you are using a older verion of Ubuntu like 16.04 or 14.04 Then Remote Desktop(XRDP) facility would not work for you.

 ---

 ## Requirements
 A SSH client such as putty
-A VPS or Dedicated server with ubuntu(18.04) Installed Either should have acces of root user OR run su(super user)
+A VPS or Dedicated server with ubuntu 18.04(preferred) Installed Either should have acces of root user OR run su(super user)

 ---

 ## Optional